kelvinlongchun/ibm-notes-email-sender/README.md

 # IBM Notes Email Sender

-## Overview

-Email sender python script for IBM Notes 📧
+A Python module of email sender for IBM Notes 📧

 ## Get Started